Dino Snores for Grown-ups FAQs

 3. How do I get to the Museum?

 The nearest tube station is South Kensington (on the Piccadilly, District and Circle lines).
 Limited street parking on Exhibition Road and Queen's Gate.
 You can find directions on our Getting here page.

 4. What time do I need to arrive and which entrance should I use?

-Doors at the Exhibition Road entrance open at 18.30.
+Doors at the Cromwell Road entrance open at 18.30.
 You'll be given your camping mat on arrival and you will set up your camp for the night.
 The event will begin promptly at 19.15.